Unleveled-Network/ULD-Launcher/README.md

 * src/**resourcepacks**/
 * loaders/

-LiteLoader and Forge installers, or Fabric Loader, go into the *loaders* folder. :ok_hand:
+You'd put LiteLoader and Forge into the *loaders* folder. :ok_hand:

 ### More Pictures